 The Engine and Berkeley License

-Aside from having the great name of the iconic breed of super cute bear, (yes, I know that they are bears and not cuddly plush toys, okay?), Panda 3D is a game engine that was released in 2002.
+Aside from having the great name of the iconic breed of a super cute bear, (yes, I know that they are bears and not cuddly plush toys, okay?), Panda 3D is a game engine that was released in 2002.
 It uses a revised BSD license.

 This stands for Berkeley Software Distribution, where its origins lay in the computer labs of the University of California, Berkeley in 1977.
 That’s a license that has been in use for over 40 years, so you can definitely depend on it.

 The important aspect of this license is that it is free and places minimal restrictions on the creator and their subsequent creations.
-Usually, with licenses, the licenser has either a percentage of the rights of the creation or they simply ask that their brand is included in the copyright.
+Usually, with licenses, the licenser has either a percentage of the rights of the creation, or they simply ask that their brand is included in the copyright.